-Honor 50 series is arriving on June 16, and we already know that the Honor 50 lineup will include Qualcomm Snapdragon 778G powered smartphones.
+Honor 50 series is arriving on June 16, and we already know that the Honor 50 lineup will include Qualcomm Snapdragon 778G-powered smartphones.
 It is said that the vanilla Honor 50 and the Pro variant will use the 778G SoC.
-There could be an Honor 50 Pro+ model also that will be powered by the flagship Snapdragon 888 chipset.
+There could be an Honor 50 Pro+ model that will be powered by the flagship Snapdragon 888 chipset.

 The upcoming Honor 50 Pro model will likely carry model RNA-AN00.
-In terms of display, the handset uses a 2676×1236 pixels resolution panel and runs a Snapdragon 778G mobile platform.
-The chipset is coupled with 8GB of RAM and 256GB of storage.
-It will pack a 100MP primary shooter and will support 100W fast charging technology.
+Regarding display, the handset uses a 2676×1236 pixels resolution panel and runs a Snapdragon 778G mobile platform.
+The chipset has 8GB of RAM and 256GB of storage.
+It will pack a 100MP primary shooter and support 100W fast charging technology.

-Today, the Honor 50 Pro device appeared on the Antutu which reveals its benchmark scores.
-We can see Snapdragon 778G powered Honor 50 Pro has scored overall 525904 points on Antutu Benchmark.
-The CPU score is 159545 points while the GPU has managed to achieve 157046 points.
-The UX and MEM scores are 84097 points and 125216 points respectively.
+Today, the Honor 50 Pro device appeared on the Antutu, which reveals its benchmark scores.
+We can see that the Snapdragon 778G powered Honor 50 Pro has scored overall 525904 points on the Antutu Benchmark.
+The CPU score is 159545 points, while the GPU has achieved 157046 points.
+The UX and MEM scores are 84097 points and 125216 points, respectively.

-We can see the Snapdragon 778G overall Anturu scores are close to the Snapdragon 780G’s Antutu score.
-Even, the CPU and GPU scores of the two processors are relatively close.
+The Snapdragon 778G’s overall Anturu scores are close to the Snapdragon 780G’s Antutu score.
+Even the CPU and GPU scores of the two processors are relatively close.
 Therefore, we can consider both Snapdragon 778G and 780G will offer similar performance.